From Dr. Z - Carpal tunnel syndrome specialist

 Myofascial release massage therapy is effective even in the severe stage of carpal tunnel syndrome.
 However, it must applied twice daily for at least one month.

 Massage therapists, chiropractors, and physical therapists are skilled in this technique.
 It’s usually a huge part of each professional’s practice.
-But that’s the big downside to myofascial release massage therapy.
+But daily visits to the therapist are the big downside to myofascial release massage therapy.